PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # 42 Boltac Confronts the Old Duke and Torvalds

+> Have Boltac ask why the Battlemages haven't been raining Thunderstorms down on these mountain passes.
+Rain, hail, all that kind of thing to soften up the resistance.

+Shows the mark of the legion?

 > yes, his wife was looking radiant in the morning sun.
 And if she wasn't exactly overjoyed to at his return, at least she was smiling at him from time to time.
 A fact that Weeveston felt that he could build on.